defano/wyldcard/README.md

 A script consists of zero or more _handlers_ and/or _function definitions_.

-A handler is a list of statements that execute when the handler's name is passed as a message to the part containing it (you'll note [Smalltalk](https://en.wikipedia.org/wiki/Smalltalk)'s influence, here).
-A function definition, like its counterpart in other imperative languages, accepts zero or more arguments, executes one or more statements, and optionally returns a single value.
+A handler is a list of statements that execute when the handler's name is passed as a message to the part containing it.
+A function definition, like its counterpart in other imperative languages, accepts zero or more arguments, executes zero or more statements, and optionally returns a single value.

 For example, a button might contain the script: